RomanBresson/LoreGanizer/Readme.md

 ## Session handling

 You can create, save, and load work sessions using the toolbar.
-The files are saved in the "saves" directory as .json and can be edited manually, as long as they remain coherent.
+Sessions are saved as .json and can be edited manually, as long as they remain coherent.

+If you are using the executable, the save files are in C:\Users\<username>\AppData\Local\Temp\saves.

+If built from source, the save files are in the "saves" directory.

 ## Handling events